VoxeLibre/VoxeLibre/mods/ITEMS/mcl_stairs/API.md

 ```

 ## `mcl_stairs.register_stair_and_slab_simple(subname, sourcenode, desc_stair, desc_slab, double_description, corner_stair_texture_override)`
 Register a simple stair and a slab.
 The stair and slab will inherit all attributes from `sourcenode`.
 The `sourcenode` is also used as the item for crafting recipes.
+If multiple nodes should craft into the same stairs/slab, see
+`mcl_stairs.register_craft_stairs` or `mcl_stairs.register_craft_slab`

 This function is meant for simple nodes; if you need more flexibility, use one of the other functions instead.